Bounded cohomology of transformation groups: Definition of

 Hence it is enough to prove that the set $\{\gamma'(h_i,x)\}$ where $x$ belongs to the full measure subset of $B_i$ is finite in $\pi_1(B_r(z), z)$.

 The ball $B'_i$ is smooth, thus it has finite diameter $d_i$.
 The group of homeomorphisms of a ball is connected.
 Every path inside $B_i$ can be free $\epsilon$-homotoped to a path in $B'_i$ and hence to a path whose Riemannian length is less than the diameter $d_i$.
-Thus $\gamma'(h_i,x)$ can be represented by a path whose Riemannian length is less than $d_i+2(r_i+\epsilon)$, where $r_i$ is a radius of a geodesic ball $B_{r_i}(z)$ which contains $B_i$.
-By Milnor-Svarc lemma \cite{MR1744486} the word length of $\gamma'(h_i,x)$ is bounded in $\pi_1(B_r(z), z)$ and we are done. \end{proof}
+Thus $\gamma'(h_i,x)$ can be represented by a~path whose Riemannian length is less than $d_i+2(r_i+\epsilon)$, where $r_i$ is the radius of the geodesic ball $B_{r_i}(z)$ which contains $B_i$.
+By Milnor-Svarc lemma \cite{MR1744486} the word length of $\gamma'(h_i,x)$ is bounded in $\pi_1(B_r(z), z)$. \end{proof}

 We have the following commutative diagram